roadsnail/Pi-ve/README.md

 ```

 #### Node-RED
-See official install guide here https://nodered.org/docs/getting-started/raspberrypi .
-Login as user Pi and in home directory run the command on the guide page.
+See the official install guide here https://nodered.org/docs/getting-started/raspberrypi .
+Login as user Pi and in the home directory run the command on the guide page.
 This will take some time on the Raspberry Pi Zero.

 #### Zigbee2mqtt
 Follow the Official installation guide at https://www.zigbee2mqtt.io/getting_started/running_zigbee2mqtt.html AFTER reading the next two tips:-